 Technology is a part of almost everything at CIA, and Technology Services is here to support your work.
 Throughout campus, computer labs are available to students from all majors, hosting the latest computer hardware in Mac OS and Windows environments.
 Wacom Cintiqs, cameras, projectors, and other technologies are available for all disciplines and may be checked out for a period of time.
 Visit Checkout for more information.
-A network render farm is an option for finalizing your BFA designs and renders.
+A network render farm is available for final work and renders.

 Students have access to a variety of software installed throughout campus, and may buy software at a discount for their own laptops.
 For more information on student discounts and applicable software, check out our technology store.
 Software in labs include: Adobe Creative Suite (Photoshop, InDesign, Illustrator), Autodesk (Mudbox, Inventor, 3D Studio Max, Maya), Microsoft Office 365 (PowerPoint, Word, Excel), Google Drive, and much more depending on major!

 Discipline-specific technology is managed by individual majors.
 A list of recommended hardware, based on major, can be viewed online.
 Hardware requirements are reviewed each spring.

 Digital printing plays an important role in the development of our students’ work.
 Black and white and color prints and copies are available using student credit campus-wide.
 For larger projects, the Digital Output Center (DOC) offers specialty printing.

 Questions regarding these resources can be answered by CIA’s technology specialists.